DevWelles/Chat_App/README.md

 The observable rooms feature provides you with the following features:
 A way to attach data to a Socket connection.
 Useful for adding personal data such as a name or an ID to a connection.
 Additional events to keep track of other users who have subscribed to the room.

+## Run it locally

+Make sure you have Node.js and npm install.

+1. Clone or Download the repository
+2. Install Dependencies
+    npm install
+3. Start the Application
+    npm start